pac-mann/CaesarCipherIP/README.md

 # CAESAR CIPHER
-#### A command line encrypting and decrypting application, 23 April 2022.
+#### A command line encrypting and decrypting application, 2023
 #### By **Kevin Onyango**
 ## Description
-This is a command line caesar cipher.
+This is Caesar cipher.
 A user can encrypt a message using the key provided.
 A user can also decrypt a message using the key.
 ## Behaviour
-###  Our application should:
+###  The application should:
 * Encrypt messages typed in by the user.
 * Decrypt messages typed in by the user.
 ## Setup/Installation Requirements